silvenachen/FPGA-based-Accelerator-for-Diffusion-Language-Models/readme.md

 | **Baseline**  |  5.1E9           | 36693 (910%) | 2791 (30%) | 273231 (11%)| 369770 (28%) | -           |
 | **Optimized** | 4.127E9          | 3148 (78%)  | 1188 (13%) | 118726 (4%) | 118892 (12%) | 832 (86%)   |

 - The **optimized version** shows significant reductions in resource consumption and improvements in performance, specifically in **BRAM** and **DSP** usage with our memory copy and resource reusing techniques.
-More detailed
+More details can be found underthe [MDLM Accelerator Document].(documentation/doc.md).

 ## Developers and Contact Information